Skip to content ↓

 Visitors are given a copy of our safeguarding leaflet and visitors who have a concern about a student should contact the main reception in the first instance as soon as possible.
 We have a designated team of safeguarding officers who will follow up promptly (pictured).

-Lower row: Debbie Knott, Claire Lucas, Stuart Patman, and Anita Lightfoot
+Lower row: Jamil Wallance Williams, Debbie Knott, Claire Lucas, Stuart Patman & Anita Lightfoot.

 Our practice is informed by national government guidance outlined in these documents: